The Automotive Industry 1

 If the thought, effort and investment that went into the improvement of gas vehicles had been applied to electric cars and their batteries, we’d long since have had fantastic, practical electric transportation.

 The whole “car craze” is nearing the end — perhaps it was a foolish phenomenon that should never have been necessary.
 Electric cars were more than adequate, then and now, plus they’re quicker, to boot.
 Electrical power would have been far superior, and saved a lot of peoples’ health.
-Exhaust fumes work to poison the population, particularly when it was full of lead — an element that is now said to have been unnecessary for even those old engines.
+Exhaust fumes work to poison the population, particularly when full of lead — an element that is now said to have been unnecessary for even those old engines.

 To try to make them ante up a few hard-gotten gains, engineers have to pile on complex engineering solutions like variable valve timing, variable compression, direct injection, multiple scroll turbochargers, engine start/stop, 9- and 10-speed transmissions and CVT transmissions, and more.
 In chainsaws, marine motors and airplanes, engines make more sense because of their range, flexibility and relatively light weight compared to a motor with batteries.

 After over 135 years of development, we still face the absurdity of having to spend thousands to fix our cars.
 Sometimes it’s something minor, like a bad seal, but still a multi-thousand dollar job.
 Or perhaps the timing belt broke on an interference engine, completely ruining it.
 To repeat, it boggles the mind to think of how the internal combustion (I.C.) engine got a foothold.
 And it can go at any time!
 Just over something like a plugged lube channel that can freeze a bearing.

 Nope, I.C. should have never reached such penetration in the market, and it only got a foothold, then a monopoly, because of illegitimate use of tax money to foster an otherwise unsustainable business model.
 There’s no way to assess the damage decades of unnecessary tetra-ethyl lead used in cars has caused, but at least now people uniformly agree it was bad.